Jazz

 I miss her more than anything.
 Every room, sound, and part of our routine reminds me of her.
 These first few days without her physically here with us are full of reoccurring stabs to the heart.
 It’s impossible not expect her around the corner in every room.
 To go to bed without giving her the same words of affirmation and tummy rubs she’s always received.
 To come home and not be greeted with such a level of overexcitement that she can’t contain herself or wiggly butt.
 When someone buries themselves so deeply into your soul, their absence feels like a major part of you has been ripped out by the roots.
 I know that the long tail of our grief is only beginning.

 It helps to talk about her.
 It makes me feel closer to her when I’m so desperate to be so.
 Throughout my adult life, she’s been my most trusted confidant.
 She was affectionate and ever-present.
 As someone who has predominantly worked from home for the last 6 years, I spent 80% of my waking hours in the same room as her.
-Not hearing her toe clicks across the hardwood floor or her little huffs as she readjusted in her many distributed beds reverberates through my head like a painful echo.
+Her toe clicks across the hardwood floor and her little huffs as she readjusted in her many distributed beds reverberate through my head like a painful echo.

 She was the perfect compliment to our lives and enriched us in every possible way.
 Pit Shepherds have a life expectancy of 10-12 years, but I’ve lived with under a willful naivety that she had many more years with us.
 That makes her sudden departure at 10-and-a-half all that much more unbearable.
 Even after a year of loss and heartbreak, I’m broken inside in a way I never thought possible.
 But I know that she’s at peace and that she’ll never feel pain again.